 Technically yes.
 In reality.
 Hell no.

 It has a 150kg payload which is about the equivalent weight of that big bloke Dave from down the pub and his lunchbox - but don't tell him we said that.
-While the van is plated at nearly 1.5-tonnes (and it weight less than 1.1 tonnes) by the time you add an allowance for the driver and some fuel, it’s only possible to hit about 270kg and then Suzuki tells us it can’t do that anyway because of the rear axle weights.
+The van is plated at nearly 1.5-tonnes but it weighs just less than 1.1 tonnes.
+By the time you add an allowance for the driver and some fuel, it’s only possible to hit about 270kg and then Suzuki tells us it can’t do that anyway because of the rear axle weights.
 So, best to keep things light and adhere to that disappointingly small payload.

 If you’re not after a proper van, you need to go off-road occasionally and you don’t want to do dual carriageway or motorways more than once in a blue moon then absolutely!